 ‘Highly sensitive people can be considered “weak” “soft” “pathetic” and “cry babies”.’

-That comes from the following article, in which therapist Noreen Barron brings up some of the characteristics that may be affecting us as highly sensitive people.
+That comes from the following article, in which therapist Noreen Barron brings up some of the characteristics and reactions by other people that may be affecting us as highly sensitive people.

 By Noreen Barron